MoniJ2024/Stock-Portfolio-Analysis/README.md

 # Stock-Portfolio-Analysis
- Risk and return analysis for shares and portfolio
+ Risk and return analysis for stocks and portfolio